giveme11us/discordato/data/docs/CONFIG_MIGRATION.md

 ## Migration Benefits

 1. **Cleaner Configuration**
-   - No more mix of environment variables and JSON files
+   - Clear separation between core and feature settings
-   - Each module has a clearly defined set of settings
+   - Each feature has its own configuration file
    - Settings are stored in a consistent format

 2. **Easier to Manage**